 2. It was noted in the Terms of Reference, however, that "while the review will not focus specifically on the process employed for the preparation of ExCom Conclusions, it is recognized that this issue may arise in the course of interviews undertaken by the evaluation team.
-The Evaluation Team will consequently be invited to provide a summary of key findings in relation to this matter".
-Certain aspects of the process whereby Conclusions are generated have a close relationship to their subsequent use.
-For example, where the chosen theme for a Conclusion is perceived by the range of stakeholders mentioned in the TORs, or some of them, as answering a real perceived need, this would suggest that such a Conclusion might subsequently be more extensively used.
-Similarly, the active involvement of Member States who are not parties to the 1951 Convention and/or its Protocol in the negotiating process is more a question relating to process; however, from the point of view of use, strong arguments where encountered, especially in interviews with UNHCR Representatives, for their involvement, as this gave to UNHCR some leverage in advocating the issues covered by the Conclusions in their dealings with these States.
-Other aspects of the ExCom Conclusion drafting process have an impact on use, as will be noted in the course of the Report.
+The Evaluation Team5 will consequently be invited to provide a summary of key findings in relation to this matter".
+Certain aspects of the process whereby Conclusions are generated have a close relationship to their subsequent use; for example, the choice of a theme for a Conclusion that is perceived by the range of stakeholders mentioned in the TORs, or some of them, as answering a real perceived need, would suggest that such a Conclusion might subsequently be more extensively used.
+The same could be said for other aspects of the ExCom Conclusion drafting process, as will be noted in the course of the Report.